slurmulon/gooey/README.md

 ## Architecture

-Gooey is loosly follows the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) and represents data components as canonical `Services` that can subscribe and publish data via [topic-based](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern#Message_filtering) messsages.
+Gooey loosly follows the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) and represents data components as canonical `Services` that can subscribe and publish data via [topic-based](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern#Message_filtering) messsages.

 `Services` have a 1:1 relationship with an optional parent `Service` and a 1:N relationship with optional child `Services`.